-ITF campaigns on behalf of almost five million transport workers from across the globe.
+ITF campaigns on behalf of over 19 million transport workers from across the globe.

 From 2010-14, ITF unions have been involved in a number of activities to improve transport workers’ rights.
 Here are just a few of our achievements:

 - Won two collective-bargaining agreements (CBAs) with UPS in Turkey